-As project finance loans are generally repaid over a relatively long timeframe the host country's laws are liable to change during the tenor of the project's debt.
-In an unstable country where regime change is frequent and competing policy objectives vary widely it follows that the risk of a change in law adversely impacting a project will be greater.
-At the more extreme end of the scale, actions by a host government such as expropriation of the project or the imposition of restrictions on the repatriation of a project's foreign currency earnings can have an extremely negative impact on the commercial viability of a project.
-Economic cycles will shift the relative negotiating balances between investors and host governments and, as a country's economy develops, its host government may seek to re-negotiate contracts in order to extract more favourable terms.
+As project finance loans are generally repaid over a relatively long timeframe, the host country's laws are liable to change during the tenor of the project's debt.
+Political risk arises from actions by host governments that have a negative impact on the financial performance or commercial viability of a project.
+In an unstable country where regime change is frequent and competing policy objectives vary widely, it follows that the risk of a change in law adversely impacting a project will be greater.
+At the more extreme end of the scale, actions by a host government such as expropriation of the project or the imposition of restrictions on the repatriation of a project's foreign currency earnings, can have an extremely negative impact on the commercial viability of a project.
+Economic cycles will shift the relative negotiating balances between investors and host governments and, as a country's economy develops, its host government may seek to re-negotiate contracts in order to exact more favourable terms.

 As practitioners of energy law in the Europe will attest, this is not just an issue in emerging markets.
-In 2011, in response to the Fukishima nuclear disaster, host governments in Germany and Italy took significant decisions with regard to their nuclear programmes that will have long term impacts on the price of energy and the direction of energy infrastructure investment in Europe.
+In 2011, in response to the Fukushima nuclear disaster, host governments in Germany and Italy took significant decisions with regard to their nuclear programmes that will have long term impacts on the price of energy and the direction of energy infrastructure investment in Europe.
 The premature shutdown of nuclear power plants in countries such as Germany makes the long-term revenue streams of nuclear power projects less certain for sponsors, especially in countries where policy decisions are greatly influenced by public opinion.